Crypto Fees: A Full Breakdown and How To Minimize Costs

 How To Minimize Crypto Trading Fees

 The impact of fees on a cryptocurrency investor’s wallet can vary widely, and not just on Bitcoin’s network.
-On May 1, for example, average transaction fees on Ethereum hit an all-time high of $196.68.
-Fees dropped to $16.27 two days later and are currently bouncing between $5 and $10.
+In May 2021, for example, average transaction fees on Ethereum hit an all-time high of $196.68.
+Fees dropped to $16.27 two days later and are currently bouncing between $0.60 and just over $1 since late January, according to YCharts.

 With fees ranging so widely, your timing and strategy for trades and other transactions really matter.
 Here are some tips for minimizing crypto fees.